brentywenty123/ATMController/README.md

 To install dependencies, do the following:

 1. XXX
-2. Type in 'conda install --file requirements.txt and press Enter.
+2. Type in 'conda install --file requirements.txt' and press Enter.

 ## Running Tests